-If you’re unsatisfied with the service received from your insurance company, then you may want to file a complaint.
+If you’re unsatisfied with the service received from your insurance company, then you may want to file a complaint regarding an insurance claim.

 Each state has strict rules governing how insurance companies operate.
 If you feel your insurer has broken these rules, then the insurance company may face serious consequences.

 There are often multiple ways to resolve issues when you have a complaint against your insurance company.
 Keep reading to find out what you can do and how to file a complaint against an insurance company.

 Why File a Complaint Against an Insurance Company?